-The three options of study in the Aboriginal Studies Program differ in the number of credits required for each option.
+The three options of study in the Aboriginal Studies Program differ in the number of credits required for each option and in that the Associate of Arts Degree Option requires Math and Science.
 The option chosen will depend on the needs and future goals of the student.
-The Associate of Arts Degree Option requires Math and Science.
-The Associate Degree and Diploma can be completed in four semesters.
-The Certificate can be completed in two semesters.
+The associate degree and diploma programs can be completed in four semesters.
+The certificate program can be completed in two semesters.
 All options can be completed on a part-time basis.